OfficeDev/microsoft-teams-library-js/CONTRIBUTING.md

 changes during the course of your commits, please rebase them away before submitting the PR.

+## API Design Guidelines

+### Capability Architecture

+The teams-js library provides a suite of APIs that encompass a broad range of functionality across multiple hosts.
+Different hosts will support different subsets of that functionality (e.g. Outlook may support different functionality than Teams).

+The concept of a "capability" has been defined to organize APIs and provide a host-agnostic method for detecting supported functionality.
+All functionality in the SDK is grouped into these capabilities.

+A capability is a logical grouping of APIs that provide similar functionality.
+A host supports a given capability _only if_ it supports all the APIs defined within that capability.
+Hosts **cannot** partially implement a capability.
+Capabilities can be feature or content-based, such a `mail`, `calendar`, `chat`, `dialog`, `authentication`, etc., but there may also be capabilities for application types such as `pages` or `bot`, or other potential groups not yet anticipated.

+In teams-js, APIs are defined as functions in a JavaScript namespace whose name matches their required capability.
+If an app is running in a host that supports the `calendar` capability, then the app can safely call APIs such as `calendar.openCalendarItem` (as well as other calendar-related APIs defined in the namespace).
+Meanwhile, if an app attempts to call an API that's not supported in that hub, the API will throw an exception.

+There are two ways for an app to take a dependency on a given capability:

+1. The app can declare the capability as required in its manifest.
+Hosts will only load apps if they support all the capabilities those apps require.
+The app will not be listed in the hosts's store if any of its required capabilities are unsupported.
+2. If the app doesn't declare a capability as required, then it needs to check for that capability at runtime by calling an `isSupported()` function on that capability and adjust its behavior as appropriate.
+This allows an app to enable optional UI and functionality in hubs that support it, while continuing to run (and appear in the store) for hubs that don't.

+### Compatiblity and capabilities under development

+Since hosts must support all functionality in a capability to declare it as "supported," this generally means that _new functions cannot be added to existing shipped capabilities_.
+If new functions were added to shipped capabilities, older hosts would not have support for the new function and consequently the "all or nothing" capability promise would be violated.
+Since developing new capabilties necesscitates some amount of iteration and support rollout time, new capabilities (and their functions) still under development should be TSDoc tagged with the [@beta](https://tsdoc.org/pages/tags/beta/) tag.
+This ensures that potential consumers are aware that any and all functionality in that capability can change in the future and that they should not use it in production apps.

+It **strongly** discouraged that private capabilities be used for this purpose.
+Develop new capabilities in the public space with [@beta](https://tsdoc.org/pages/tags/beta/) tags.

 ### Adding an API that utilizes version checks for compatibility

 This option should only be used for work that meets ALL of the below requirements: